thoughtworks-jumpstart/guides/docs/introduction/prerequisite.md

-# Prerequisites and preparations
+# Prerequisite

-## Prerequisites for JumpStart
+## Are you ready for JumpStart?

+Before applying to JumpStart, you have to ask yourself if you're ready to take on the challenges at JumpStart.

 Due to the fast pace of the program, JumpStart is not suitable for absolute beginners.
 We expect you to already be familiar with basic levels of HTML, CSS, and JavaScript.